Skip to main content

 Share

-Fannie Mae (“Fannie”) and Freddie Mac (“Freddie”) recently introduced significant changes to their condominium and community association lending guidelines (available here).
-These changes will influence whether conventional financing will be available for both purchases and refinancings of condominium units and residential cooperative shares and thus will have a major impact on condominium associations and co-ops.
+Fannie Mae (“Fannie”) and Freddie Mac (“Freddie”) recently introduced significant changes to their community association lending guidelines (available here).
+These changes will influence whether conventional financing will be available for both purchases and refinancings of units and thus will have a major impact on community associations.

 Below is a summary of the changes to Fannie and Freddie’s lending guidelines: